 Cryptographers design and implement cryptographic protocols.
 This includes management of crypto keys.
-Cryptanalysis try to break such crypto systems, which defeats the goals of the cryptographer.
-Cryptographers have a theoretical advantage over cryptanalysis because the work of a cryptanalysis is exponential in the size of the key.
+Cryptanalysts try to break such crypto systems, and so defeat the goals of the cryptographer.
+Cryptographers have a theoretical advantage over cryptanalysts because the work of a cryptanalysis is exponential in the size of the key.

 The art of cryptanalysis spans many disciplines; from telescopes which watch blinking modem lights in distant offices, to monitoring power consumption of a building on a millisecond basis, to introducing false rumors which are likely to be passed over encrypted channels as ‘chosen plaintext’.
 Cryptography is a narrower art, except as to avoidance of such holes.